 I am highly committed to efforts to translate theory and research into training and into policy and program actions that can improve the lives of children, youth, and their families.

 I hold degrees in Nursing and Educational Psychology from the University of Ottawa, and in Developmental Psychology from Columbia University, New York.
 I was an Associate Professor at Yale University 1988 to 1997.

 Awards & accomplishments:

-I am a fellow of the Canadian Academy of Health Sciences and have received many awards for knowledge mobilization community service during my 44 year career.
+With colleagues I have adapted the WITS Programs into French (Le Programme DIRE) and Portugese (DIGA).
+I am a fellow of the Canadian Academy of Health Sciences and have received many awards for knowledge mobilization community service during my career.

 See The WITS Program’s resources for parents and schools.